 - Delivery: The final products will be shipped to the clients through the proper form of transport.

-All steps are meticulously performed under strict supervision.
+All steps in the manufacturing process are meticulously performed under strict supervision.
 Everything is carefully planned and there are risk management plans in place in case any problems arise.
-Therefore, the production process at Dugarco always ensures high quality and efficiency.
+Therefore, the clothing manufacturing process at Dugarco always ensures high quality and efficiency.

 With many years of experience, Dugarco always takes the right steps in its working process.
 Some outstanding strengths can be mentioned: